Denmark and Switzerland through, Italy perfect

 Italy 9-1 Armenia

 Italy completed a perfect campaign of ten wins in style.
-Ciro Immobile and Nicolò Zaniolo scored in the first ten minutes and ended the game with two apiece, with Jorginho, Alessio Romagnoli and Nicolò Barella also finding the net.
-Federico Chiesa and debutant Riccardo Orsolini scored their first international goals in a hectic final 20 minutes, which also saw Edgar Babayan pull a goal back late on with a stunning strike.
+Ciro Immobile and Nicolò Zaniolo scored in the first ten minutes and ended the game with two goals apiece, with Jorginho, Alessio Romagnoli and Nicolò Barella also finding the net.
+Federico Chiesa and debutant Riccardo Orsolini opened their international scoring accounts in a hectic final 20 minutes, in which Edgar Babayan pulled a goal back with a stunning strike.

 Liechtenstein 0-3 Bosnia and Herzegovina